EdTech Trends That Disrupt Education in 2020

 The shift to cloud computing has brought benefits to data privacy.
 According to the General Data Protection Regulation (GDPR), it is mandatory to know how and when data was collected, stored, recorded, transferred, and deleted.
 It is also obligatory to inform users of the intended use for the data.
 GDPR also entailed data encryption to reduce security breaches.

 For many years, Agente has been working with clients from the educational sector and stays current with EdTech trends.
-We have created our proprietary Learning Management System to facilitate the creation of custom educational systems for our clients.
+We have created our proprietary Learning Management System to facilitate the creation of custom educational systems for our clients and did a lot of other projects on online education website design and development.

 The platform helps to create an online course, corporate learning program or other types of training and education without licensing fees or user limitations.